 Aaron was in his office working when Strauss knocked on the door.

 “We have a submission for the new opening on the team.”
 Strauss handed over a folder.

-“What makes this one so special that you have to hand deliver it?”
+“What makes this one so unique that you have to hand deliver it?”
 Aaron asked as he took the folder.
 He opened it up and looked at the first sheet of paper.
-It looked like the standard submission except where a picture would be there was none and there wasn’t a name as well.
+It seemed like the official submission except where a picture would be there was none, and there wasn’t a name as well.
 “Is this a joke?”

-“I am bound by law and you know it.”
+“I am bound by law, and you know it.”
 Aaron went back to the file.
 The psychological profile, the intelligence test, even a polygraph test.
-Whoever this was, he or she looked really good on paper.
+Whoever this was, he or she looked supegoodrb on paper.
 Aaron flipped over to the education section of the file.
-His mouth dropped open and then he looked at Strauss in shock.
+His mouth dropped open, and then he looked at Strauss in shock.

 “Yes.
 I was rather surprised by that as well.
 That’s the kind of person we want as far as degrees goes.
-Alan told me that he reads at twenty thousand words per minute, has an IQ of one hundred and eighty seven, and has an eidetic memory.
+Alan told me that he reads at twenty thousand words per minute, has an IQ of one hundred and eighty-seven, and has an eidetic memory.
 The catch is, that’s all we get.
-What’s on that file and what he told me, which was little.
+What’s in that file and what he told me, which was little.
 I know that it’s a male.
 I know that he’s a magic user.”

 “And you want me to accept him to the team because you want to have an in with the new Council.
 You know how I feel about politics and my team.”

 “You can’t tell me that someone like that isn’t a wet dream for the team.
 His gun qualification score is good too.
 Much better than I would have thought for an academic.”

 Aaron leaned back in his chair.
 He thought about it.
 If the person didn’t work out, he could be transferred to a different team or somewhere else in the building.
 “Call Alan and tell him yes.”

 Aaron nodded and signed on the line on the loose page in the file.
 Strauss took the page and moved quickly out and back to her own office.